rosoareslv/SED99/README.md

-# dataset
+# SED99 - Software Evolution Dataset / 99 repositories
-A Dataset to permit others to continue exploring the Evolution of Software throught new Empirical Studies
+SED99 (Software Evolution Dataset about 99 repositories) is a dataset to permit others to continue exploring the Evolution of Software throught new Empirical Studies

 ## Source File Extensions